juanborbon93/robot_artist/README.md

                         Prompt for the drawing (will use audio prompt if not provided) --img-path IMG_PATH   Use existing image instead of generating one --record-robodk-video
-                        Record the drawing process (only works with ROBODK mode) (has some issues that still need to be worked out)
+                        Record the drawing process (only works with ROBODK mode)
 ```

 ## License